sytabaresa/kingly/README.md

 - a list of updates to apply internally to the extended state
 - an external output for the consumer of the state transducer

-**TODO** decide whether I want to include the article examples here instead of the more complex example here (which is written in cyclejs anyways right?).
-Yeah I probably want to do that.
-But also add a link to the more complex example.
-No, keep the example, and link instead for a CODE EXAMPLE to the article.
-But rephrase this, this is more to illustrate or something, not to teach mmm

 To help illustrate further the concepts, and the terminology, we will use two examples, featuring basic and advanced features on the hierarchical state transducer model :